malltaf/zsh-oh-installer/README.md

 `bash -c "$(wget https://raw.githubusercontent.com/malltaf/zsh-oh-installer/master/zsh-oh-installer.sh -O -)" - -y -t astm -r`

 ### Uninstallation
 You can delete the settings of a single user of the Linux system.
-In this case, you need not to delete "zsh", but you will need to logout/login.
+In this case, you will need not to delete ZSH, but you will need to logout/login after the removal process is complete.

 ## Included plugins
 Simple plugins: